vial-kb/vial-kb.github.io/docs/manual/macros.md

 After the macro has been configured, it can be used.
 Just click on a key you would like to use for a macro in the top palette then select your macro in the bottom palette. (under the macro tab)

 ![](../img/macro-overview.png)

+# More info
+Macros is a QMK feature and more detailed information can be found with the [offical QMK documenation](hhttps://docs.qmk.fm/#/feature_macros).